 Contributed by Sara of The Life in a Suitcase

 Every corner of this island is full of antique and medieval history.
-It’s impossible to get bored in this island and we would definitely go back to stay there longer, especially to spend more time on the beach.
+It’s impossible to get bored on this island and we would go back to stay there longer, especially to spend more time on the beach.
 If you would like to know what we did there in one day check out our blog post.

 Contributed by Corinne of Reflections Enroute

 Chios is one of the prettiest islands in the Dodecanese Island group.
 To get there, you can fly in or take from any number of ferries from within Greece as well as from Turkey.
 We took the ferry from Cesme, Turkey just for a day trip.
 We had simple goals, to visit the World Heritage Site monastery, go swimming, and have a nice Greek lunch.
 This is all very achievable on a day trip.

 Arriving by ferry, you can visit the stunning city of Chios.
 There are plenty of sights to see right there.
 You can visit the castle, some Turkish baths, the market, and eat at some fabulous restaurants.
 There are beaches very close to the ferry and are all beautiful.